ReneOlsthoorn/Ground/README.md

 variables however, the value will be the index.
 This index will be used to lookup the pointer to the used memory block.

 3. Reference space.
-In a reference counting system, each function must manage their referenced objects.
-In this case the references are indexes in the index space.
+In a reference counting system, each owner must manage their referenced objects.
+Functions are owners.
+The references in this case are indexes in the index space.
 When a function exits, the referenced objects must be looped and the reference count for each referenced object must be decremented.
 The reference space contains all lists of references for all functions.
-Such a list cannot be kept on the stack, because the stack cannot grow without affecting the positions of the local variables on the stack.
+Such a list cannot be kept on the stack, because there can be nesting of functions and when a variable is assigned to a variable in a different scope/function it would mess up the stack.
 The reference space is used by two linked lists in a function: the RefCount list and the TmpRefCount list.
 Why 2 lists?
 The function must keep track of the temporary memory that is allocated in the expressions, so it can be freed with ease.
 The  RefCount list exists for values that are assigned to variables.
 Perhaps the lists can be merged, but then an extra